aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitem/_index.md

 ```

-whether the pivot item is hidden.
+Gets whether the pivot item is hidden.

 **Returns:**
 boolean